cxl-garage/sentinel-cli/README.md

 - [ ] Model Feedback Loop

 ### Model Creation Progress
+Models are currently made outside of this repository by Conservation X Labs, and served as Docker containers.
+Tools to create custom models will be published at a later date.
+However, our internal progress can be monitored here.

 - [ ] GPU Support
 - [ ] Creation of publicly available model(s) option for testing
 - [ ] Integration of Megadetector and Megaclassifier
 - [ ] Integration into Sentinel Model Marketplace

-> If there are feature requests (or bugs) please reach out to sentinel@conservationxlabs.org or add an issue

 ## High Level Overview